ximiraxelo/ximiraxelo/readme.md

 # 👋🏼 Hi!
 I'm Esdras 😃

-I'm a student of Control and Automation Engineering at [UTFPR-CP](https://utfpr.edu.br) I'm a Commercial Director at the [Solucaut](https://solucaut.com.br), a junior enterprise of engineering.
+Student of Control and Automation Engineering at [UTFPR-CP](https://utfpr.edu.br).
+Commercial Director at [Solucaut](https://solucaut.com.br), a junior enterprise of engineering.
+Scientific Initiation student in the area of machine learning and mathematical optimization.

 ## Follow me at